2023 Best Value Journalism Bachelor's Degree Schools in Texas

 Request Information

-In-state tuition fees for undergraduate students at Texas Tech are $11,852 per year.
+Texas Tech undergraduate students pay an average of $11,852 in in-state tuition and fees each year.
 The average amount in student loans that journalism majors at Texas Tech take out while working on their Bachelor's Degree is $21,325.

 Request Information

 West Texas A&M University landed the #6 spot in the 2023 rankings for the best value bachelor’s degree journalism programs.
-Located in the town of Canyon, West Texas A&M University is a public school with a medium-sized student population.
+Located in the town of Canyon, West Texas A&M University is a public college with a moderately-sized student population.

 Request Information

-Texas State University came in at #7 in this year’s edition of the Best Value Journalism Bachelor’s Degree Schools in Texas ranking.
-Texas State is a fairly large public school located in the small city of San Marcos.
+Texas State University ranked #7 on this year’s Best Value Journalism Bachelor’s Degree Schools in Texas list.
+Texas State is a fairly large public school located in the city of San Marcos.

-The average tuition and fees for an in-state undergraduate at Texas State are $11,135 a year.
+Texas State undergraduate students pay an average of $11,135 in in-state tuition and fees each year.
 While working on their Bachelor's Degree, journalism majors at Texas State accumulate an average of around $17,814 in student debt.

 Request Information

-With a ranking of #8, Texas Southern University did quite well on this year’s best value schools for journalism students working on their bachelor’s degree.
-TSU is a moderately-sized public school located in the city of Houston.
+Texas Southern University did quite well in this year’s ranking of the best places for journalism students to get a bachelor’s degree.
+It came in at #8 on the list.
+TSU is a moderately-sized public school located in the large city of Houston.

 The average tuition and fees for an in-state undergraduate at TSU are $8,637 a year.